 Be alert and of sober mind.
 Your enemy the devil prowls around like a roaring lion looking for someone to devour.
 Resist him.
 1stPeter 5:8-9a NIV

-I have known some Christians, including some Christian leaders who have shipwrecked their lives.
-When I say shipwrecked I do not mean they briefly made an ugly mess in one area of their perfectly good life, recovered and eventually moved on to bigger, better and more productive things.
-When I say shipwrecked I mean they made such an epic mess out of their lives and relationships, there is simply no way they will ever completely recover from their choices this side of heaven.
+There are Christians who have shipwrecked their lives.
+These folks did not just briefly make an ugly mess in one area of their perfectly good life, recover and eventually move on to bigger, better and more productive things.
+They made such an epic mess out of their lives and relationships, there was simply no way they could possibly ever completely recover from their choices this side of heaven.

-When a Christian screws their life in an irrevocable kind of a way the rest of us tend to assume the shipwreck occurred as a result of one-great-big-sinful-decision (having an affair, getting addicted to drugs, embezzling money).
+When a Christian ruins their life in an irrevocable kind of a way the rest of us tend to assume the shipwreck occurred as a result of one-great-big-sinful-decision (having an affair, getting addicted to drugs, embezzling money).
 However, few people ruin their lives all at once.
-Shipwrecks happen gradually, usually after a lifetime of covering-up and lying about their behavior.
+Shipwrecks happen gradually, usually after a lifetime of covering-up and lying.
 The one great-big-sinful-decision that appears to be the cause of the shipwreck is actually just a symptom of much bigger problem.

 The Bible has a name for this root problem, it’s called “giving the devil a foothold” (Ephesians 4:27).
 There are at least a million different ways a Christian can give the devil a foothold.
 Giving the devil a foothold basically means that at some point someone willingly gave a small area of their lives over to sin, then chose to keep their behavior a secret.
 Which effectively permitted that area of their life to become the devil’s playground.
 Over the course of many years the person in question loses their ability to keep their sin a secret.
 Eventually they get caught and their sin becomes obvious to everyone and their life is shipwrecked (Numbers 32:23).